virtengine/docs.virtengine.com/_gettingstarted/system_requirements.md

 order: 1
 ---

-In order to get the most out of a MegamVertice, we recommend you to create a plan with the following features:
+In order to get the most out of a VirtEngine, we recommend you to create a plan with the following features:
   * Performance
   * Scalability
   * High availability